Abuton/MLPLC-full-fledge/README.md

 ## Inspiration
 Can you build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?

+The result of this model is being worked on.
+An interactive web app will be built to allow users to easily see the results of the model.